 Saturday morning, the ideal time to look for some new furniture.
 As you turn into the parking lot in front of the large local furniture store, you see many colorful tents in a cordoned-off area – that’s the store holding a small fair and circus, especially for its best customers.
 At this point, some would shake their heads and ask why a company is organizing such a thing.

 Clever strategists, on the other hand, know immediately: the company offers a little extra to retain its customers.
-The topic of Customer Loyalty not only plays a major role in marketing, it affects the entire business – from interns to sales and marketing right up to management on high.
-Customer Loyalty is therefore a measure that is practiced by the entire company in order to retain buyers for the long-term.
+The topic of customer retention not only plays a major role in marketing, but it also affects the entire business – from interns to sales and marketing right up to management on high.
+Customer retention is therefore a measure that is practiced by the entire company in order to retain buyers for the long-term.

-It doesn't matter what services or product are offered, because every company and every industry, whether retail, sales or service, benefits from Customer Loyalty – if they are positively transferred and integrated by management to follow the mission statement of the company.
-We explain exactly what this means, what Customer Loyalty is and what types are available in the following sections.
+It doesn’t matter what services or products are offered, because every company and every industry, whether retail, sales or service, benefits from customer retention – if they are positively transferred and integrated by management to follow the mission statement of the company.
+We explain exactly what this means, what customer retention is, and what types are available in the following sections.

-There is certainly a need for explanation at this point, because some will nod, others will shake their heads and say: "Customer Loyalty?
-Doesn’t the customer get to decide that?".
-There is a small logical error behind this idea: Customer Retention is the business, while Customer Loyalty or Loyalty is the customer's.
-Customer Loyalty is closely linked to Customer Satisfaction.
+There is certainly a need for an explanation at this point because some will nod, others will shake their heads and say: “Customer retention?
+Doesn’t the customer get to decide that?”.
+There is a small logical error behind this idea: Customer retention happens on the business side, while customer loyalty or loyalty happens on the customer side.
+Customer retention is closely linked to customer satisfaction.

 These are the two issues that require a good bond towards your customers.
-But Customer Retention as a buzzword in marketing revolves around the entrepreneurial strategies needed and applied to win Customer Loyalty.
-The goal: to make the customer's relationship with the provider positive, consolidate it long-term, stabilize and expand it.
+But customer retention as a buzzword in marketing revolves around the entrepreneurial strategies needed and applied to win customer retention.
+The goal: to make the customer’s relationship with the provider positive, consolidate it long-term, stabilize, and expand it.

-Therefore, Customer Loyalty is part of Customer Relationship Management (CRM).
+Therefore, customer retention is part of customer relationship management (CRM).
 CRM is aimed at the existing customer base with the aim of maintaining these relationships and preventing a change of provider.

-It should already be clear here that this is not a one-off effort; but that driving Customer Loyalty is an ongoing process that can achieve not just success.
-This is because a company can never please everyone, and because expectations of buyers as a basis of Customer Satisfaction can sometimes contradict each other.
+It should already be clear here that this is not a one-off effort, but that driving customer retention is an ongoing process that can achieve not just success.
+This is because a company can never please everyone and because expectations of buyers as a basis of customer satisfaction can sometimes contradict each other.

-But this is no reason to reject the whole concept of Customer Loyalty.
+But this is no reason to reject the whole concept of customer retention.
 It is only necessary that a company realizes several points in advance: this includes the target clientele, i.e. the desired clientele must be defined so that one can concentrate on their wishes and expectations.

 In order to clarify this definition, some background knowledge is required.
-But here you don't have to look long, simply read up on our collected knowledge about the keywords Customer Focus, Customer Centering and Customer Journey and use Touchpoint analysis in order to quickly close any gaps in your knowledge.
+But here you don’t have to look long, simply read up on our collective knowledge about the keywords customer focus, customer centering, and customer journey and use touchpoint analysis in order to quickly close any gaps in your knowledge.

 Ready?
-Then we can move on to the question of what types of Customer Loyalty actually exist.
+Then we can move on to the question of what types of customer retention actually exist.

-Not all Customer Loyalty is equal, and it can be divided into different types.
-The division is often not rigid and the boundaries fluid.
+Not all types of customer retention are equal.
+The division of the different types is often not rigid and the boundaries fluid.
 In most cases, there is a combination of different types that a company uses to retain its customers.

-In general, Customer Loyalty can be divided into habitual, routine, voluntary and involuntary.
+In general, customer retention can be divided into habitual, routine, voluntary, and involuntary.
 If you want to make the distinction a little clearer, you choose the following five characteristics, proposed by the German Institute for Marketing:

 Spatially or temporally, here the provider has the monopoly.
 The buyer is forced to shop here, as there is no other offer nearby.